Home/Legumes/Green Lentils

 1. 1.
 In a large pot, sauté onion, carrots, and celery until softened.

 2. 2.
-Add lentils, vegetable broth, thyme, salt, and pepper; bring to a boil.
+Add green lentils, vegetable broth, thyme, salt, and pepper; bring to a boil.

 3. 3.
-Reduce heat and simmer for 30 minutes, then stir in spinach and cook until wilted.
+Reduce heat and simmer for 30 minutes, then stir in spinach and cook for an additional 5 minutes.

 Ingredients